-The Russia Investigations: Comey At Imbroglio's Center But Does He Bring Clarity?
+The Russia Investigations: Comey At Imbroglio's Center, But Does He Bring Clarity?

 Or did Putin make this comment to Trump in another time and another place, before Trump was president?
 Did Putin actually make this comment?
 Did Trump actually make this comment?

-The public depends for so much of its understanding of the Russia imbroglio on Comey's accounts, Comey's perspectives and the basic facts that Comey offers.
+The public depends on Comey's accounts, Comey's perspectives and the basic facts that Comey offers for so much of its understanding of the Russia imbroglio.
 Trump and his supporters deny them, although they seldom offer their own versions of events.

 Priebus might be able to confirm this account, but so far he has kept quiet.